liberland/laws/drafting/drafts/delict-law.md

 2. An Admonition or a Loss of Merit can be accompanied with the following additional penalties where the legal conditions for these are fulfilled:

-   a) Prohibition, and
+   a) Prohibition,

-   d) Expropriation of a thing or a its monetary worth.
+   d) Expropriation, or

+   c) Publication on the blacklist.

 ##### Section 2: Additional disciplinary penalties
 3. In addition to the Admonition or the Loss of Merit and instead of the generally applicable additional sanctions, the Administrative Organ can issue the following additional penalties to the perpetrator of a Disciplinary Offense: